 - Mark a line down the center of the bottom of the neck piece.
 This will be used for aligning it with the wing centerline.
 If you sanded the leading edge of the wing round, you will need to sand the rear of the neck piece at an angle so that it will make good contact with the wing.
 Place a piece of waxed paper under the wing, and using a straight edge make sure the neck makes good contact with the wing and that it will be straight with the centerline of the wing.
 Making sure the wax paper is under the glue joint, glue the neck to the wing keeping it straight.
 It is very fragile at this point till you glue the body tube down so handle carefully.

-- Test fit the body tube onto the wing, It may help to trim the inside edges of the wing doublers at a slight angle to allow the body tube to sit flush with the wing.
-Then. glue the body tube assembly so that it is even with the rear of the wing, makes solid contact with the wing and neck and is level and straight.
-There is a line on the body tube and a line on the wing/neck to help make sure things are lined up.
-Make sure the motor hook is to the rear and that the rail buttons and skid are pointing straight up.
+- Test fit the body tube onto the wing then glue the body tube assembly so that it is even with the rear of the wing, makes solid contact with the wing and neck and is level and straight.
+Make sure the rail buttons are to the rear and that the rail buttons are pointing straight up.
 Make sure the neck is centered on the body tube at the front.
 The tube will stick past the end of the neck, that’s ok the bridge will glue to the tube later.
+On current kits there is no motor hook, I’ve found it is more reliable to simply put a small piece of masking tape on the motor hear the rear and friction fit it so it does not fall out.

-- Glue a fuselage side plate on each side of the body tube so the step is on the doubler.
+- Glue a fuselage side plate on each side of the body tube so the step is on the doubler you glued to the wing.
 This helps provide some extra gluing surface for the wing/body tube joint.

-- Glue the rear plates against each side of the fuselage plate toward the rear of the model with the angle facing forward.
-These help keep the model from sagging in the middle as it lands.
-Glue them just forward of the rear of the fuselage side pieces.
+- Glue the two support plates against each side of the fuselage plate with the angle facing forward.
+These help keep the wing/model supported in the center as it touches down

 - The warp pod assemblies glue on the wingtip against the wing doubler.
 Make sure they make full contact and are straight compared to the fuselage tube.
 Glue a pod on each side.

-- Flip over the wing and sand the wingtip round to blend it into the warp pod, then lay the wing upside down again.
+- Sand the wingtip round to blend it into the warp pod, then lay the wing upside down again.

 - At this time it is easier to go to radio installation since the wing can sit flat on the table while you install the radio gear.